0xbdg/LockBit-Black/README.md

 # LockBit-Black
 LockBit Ransomware Builder

-how to run it? just click build.bat file. and you can customize it in config.json
+how to run it? just click Build.bat file.

+and you can customize it in config.json